cis198-2016f/homework/hw02/README.md

 ## Instructions

-Unlike the previous assignments, your Classroom for GitHub repository will be initialized with a Cargo project.
+Unlike the previous assignments, your GitHub Classroom repository will be initialized with a Cargo project.
 Just clone it to get started.
 You can see the [starter code] as its own repo, as well.